wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 Trace data is reported automatically whenever spans are complete, so a `WavefrontSpanReporter` does not specify a reporting interval.

-**Note:** If you need to debug issues with spans, you can set up a `CompositeReporter` to combine a `WavefrontSpanReporter` with a `ConsoleReporter`.
-A `ConsoleReporter` sends trace data to your console.
+{% include note.html content="If you need to debug issues with spans, you can set up a `CompositeReporter` to combine a `WavefrontSpanReporter` with a `ConsoleReporter`.
+A `ConsoleReporter` sends trace data to your console." %}

 ### Wavefront Metrics Reporter Objects